jaequery/hak/README.md

 ## What does it do

-Hak covers the entire process of an app development cycle:
+Hak covers the entire process of an app development cycle in an elegant fashion:

 - It pulls code / application - just like NPM/APT ```hak clone jaequery/honeybadger yourapp```
 - It hosts your application with a hostname - http://yourapp.docker ```cd yourapp && hak start```